ssMaritime

 On March 5, 2002, SS Independence departed assisted by two tugs heading for Suisun Bay, where the US reserve fleet is located.
 However, she was returned to her San Francisco berth due to her mast was damaged whilst going under the Carquinez Bridge.
 The top of the mast snapped off just above the radar.
 Finally on April 12, the Independence was finally laid up in Suisuin Bay together with other US mothballed vessels of the reserve fleet.

-In February 2003, came the announcement that the Independence had been sold at auction for US$4 million to Norwegian Cruise Line NCL, owned by the Malaysian casino/shipping giant, Star Cruises.
-NCL in return of purchasing both the Independence and the mighty SS United States would be able to set up a US flagged cruise operation, to be named NCL America.
-The initial promise was that the Independence was to be refitted, after which both she and the SS United States would join the NCL America fleet.
+In February 2003, came the announcement that the Independence had been sold at auction for US$4 million to Norwegian Cruise Line NCL, owned by the Malaysian casino/shipping giant, Genting/Star Cruises.

 SS Independence laid up at Pier 70